focalhaus/focal-haus-core-plugin/readme.txt

 This update adds Custom Permalinks functionality and Plugin Integrations to ensure compatibility with popular plugins when using custom permalink structures.

 = 1.0.0 =
-Initial release of the Focal Core Settings Plugin with Hide Dashboard Menu Items functionality.
+Initial release of the Focal Haus Core Plugin with Hide Dashboard Menu Items functionality.